 Performance Cellos

-This is actually the most common type of cello.
-They are typically constructed by hand and each one is tested and verified to ensure the richest and most even sound.
-These are designed for serious students at all levels.
-They have a beautiful sound to play well in a solo or blend well in an orchestra.
+This is the most common type of cello.
+Handcrafted and tested to ensure rich, even sound, they suit serious students of all levels.
+They produce a beautiful tone, making them perfect for solo performances or blending seamlessly in an orchestra.

 Top-of-the-Line Cellos

-Many serious symphony players, professors, and other professional musicians will seek out cellos made of the best materials and otherwise customized to their needs.
-This is an expense and something to save up for, but the quality is worth it.
+Many serious symphony players, professors, and other professional musicians want cellos made of top materials, customized to their needs.
+It’s an investment worth saving for due to the exceptional quality.

 Types of Cellos